Thiruvazhmarban temple: Architecture

-Religious significance

-Thiruvazhmarban temple is revered in Nalayira Divya Prabhandam, the 7th–9th century Vaishnava canon, by Nammalvar.
-The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
-During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupathi Anthathi by Divya Kavi Pillai Perumal Aiyangar.
+Legend

 As per Hindu legend, Nammalvar, the most prominent Alvar saint from the 9th century was born in Thirupathisaram.
 There are other accounts, which place his birthplace as Thirukurukur (modern day Alwarthirunagiri) in the southernmost region of the Tamil country.
-Some sources consider his to have been a princely family, although of Shudra birth.
-It is believed that he was born fully enlightened as the baby he never cried or suckled and never opened his eyes.
+Some sources consider his to have been a princely family, although of low caste birth.
+According to legend he was born fully enlightened and as a baby he never cried or suckled and never opened his eyes.
 The child did not respond to no external stimuli and his parents carried him in a golden cradle from Tirupathisaaram and left him at the feet of the deity of Sri Adhinathar in Alwarthirunagari.
 The child got up and climbed into a hole in a tamarind tree, sat in a lotus position, and began to meditate.
 He was in this state for sixteen years when a Tamil poet and scholar, on his trip to North India, named Madhurakavi Alvar saw a bright light shining to the south, and followed it until he reached the tree where the boy was residing.
 Madhurakavi asked a divine question on existence to the boy for which he responded that if the soul identifies with the body, it will be the body but if it serves the divine, it will stay in Vaikuntha and think of God.
 The boy was named Nammalvar and he went on to recite verses, which were recorded by Madhurakavi and later went on to be compiled as Nalayira Divya Prabhandam along with the works of other Alvars.

-Religious practices and festivals
+Festival

-The temple follows the traditions of the Tenkalai sect of the Vaishnava tradition and follows the Vaikhanasa tradition.
-In modern times, the temple priests perform the puja (rituals) during festivals and on a daily basis.
-Six daily rituals are held at various times of the day and many yearly festivals are held at the temple, of which the ten-day Chittirai Brahmotsavam during the Tamil month of Chittirai (April - May), Adi Svati festival for Kulasekara Alvar when he is believed to attain Vaikuntha, Navaratri during September - October and Vaikuntha Ekadashi during Margali (December - January) being the most prominent.
-There are weekly, monthly and fortnightly rituals performed in the temple.
-During the Chittirai Brahmotsavam, the festival deities of the temple are taken around the streets of the temple in a chariot drawn by hundreds of devotees.
+During the ten-day Chittirai Brahmotsavam during the Tamil month of Chittirai (April-May), the festival deities of the temple are taken around the streets of the temple in a chariot drawn by hundreds of devotees.